Exact Distance Oracles for Planar Graphs with Failing Vertices: Introduction

 The difficulty in handling vertex failures is that a high degree vertex $x$ may be a boundary vertex of many (possibly $\Omega(n)$) pieces in the recursive decomposition.
 Then, if $x$ fails, one would have to consider too many pieces and too many boundary vertices.
 Standard techniques such as degree reduction by vertex splitting are inappropriate because when a vertex fails all its copies fail.
 To overcome this difficulty we define a variant of the dense distance graph which, instead of capturing shortest path distances between boundary vertices within a piece, only captures distances of paths that are internally disjoint from the boundary.
 We show that such distances can be computed efficiently, and that it then suffices to include in the FR-Dijkstra computation (roughly) only pieces that contain $x$, but not as a boundary vertex.
-This leads to our nearly-linear-space oracle reporting distances in the presence of $k$ failures in $\cOtilde(\sqrt{kn})$ time (item 1 above).
+This leads to our nearly-linear-size oracle reporting distances in the presence of $k$ failures in $\cOtilde(\sqrt{kn})$ time (item 1 above).
 See~\cref{sec:FR}.
-Plugging the same technique into the existing dynamic distance oracles extends them to support vertex deletions (item 3 above).
+Plugging the same technique into the existing dynamic distance oracles extends them to support vertex deletions (item 2 above).
 See~\cref{sec:dyn}.

-Our main result, the space vs. query-time tradeoff (item 2 above), is obtained by a non-trivial combination of this technique with ideas from the recent static distance oracle presented in~\cite{Vorexact}.
-Namely, by a combination of FR-Dijkstra on our variant of the DDG with $r$-divisions, external $DDG$s, and efficient point location in Voronoi diagrams.
-See~\cref{sec:tradeoff,sec:prec}.
+Our main result, the space vs. query time tradeoff (item 3 above), is obtained by a combination of this technique, employment of external $DDG$s, and the recent static exact distance oracle presented in~\cite{DBLP:journals/corr/abs-2007-08585}.
+See~\cref{sec:newtradeoff}.
+In the case where one is willing to sacrifice space in order to make preprocessing more efficient, we show an alternative tradeoff in~\cref{sec:oldtradeoff}.
+Such an oracle could be preferable in the case that one has to reconstruct the data structure every once in a while due to unfixable failures or other updates in the graph.
+This tradeoff is achieved by a combination of FR-Dijkstra on our variant of the DDG with $r$-divisions, external $DDG$s, and efficient point location in Voronoi diagrams ---a tool that is used internally by the exact oracles we use as a black box in the other trafeoff.
+Finally, in~\cref{sec:prec} we show how to efficiently construct our oracles; in particular, the efficient construction of external $DDG$s may be of independent interest.